ptrjst/flashcards/Learn Quartermaster.md

 Okay, that's really all there is to know about the app.
 Pretty straight forward.

-If you have any questions, please feel free to email [help@quartermaster.io](mailto:help@quartermaster.io) with any questions.
+If you have any questions, please feel free to email us: [help@quartermaster.io](mailto:help@quartermaster.io)

-Or, if you have general feedback/comments, then email [feedback@quartermaster.io](mailto:help@quartermaster.io).
+Or, if you have general feedback/comments: [feedback@quartermaster.io](mailto:help@quartermaster.io)